-If you observe the above syntax, ISNULL function accepts two arguments:
+If you observe the above syntax, SQL server ISNULL function accepts two arguments:

 - Check_Expression: Please specify the valid expression or column name on which you want to check for NULL values.
 ISNULL function will check for the NULL values inside this column.